Florida Sports Betting

 The youngest Division I program in Florida, the Eagles have also arguably become the most notable mid-major program in the state.
 Since its transition took effect in 2011, Florida Gulf Coast has won three Atlantic Sun conference championships en route to three NCAA Tournament appearances, none more notable than 2013.

 The Eagles made a Sweet 16 run as a No. 15 seed, upsetting Georgetown by double digits.
 FGCU wouldn't stop there, knocking off San Diego State by 10 and becoming the first 15 seed to ever make the Sweet 16.
 The Cinderella Story would end there in a loss to Florida, but the school referred to as "Dunk City" had already made history.
-FGCU is now coached by Michael Fly and plays its home games at Alico Arena.
+FGCU is now coached by Pat Chambers and plays its home games at Alico Arena.

 Eagles Odds